Forreca05/fsi-logbooks-resolution/Semana #4/LOGBOOK4.md

 ## 6. Final evidence and conclusions (summary)

-* *Technical conclusion:* Opening sensitive resources (e.g., files) while privileged and then merely calling setuid() without closing those resources or clearing capabilities can allow a process to retain practical privileged access.
+* *Technical conclusion:* Opening sensitive resources while privileged and then merely calling setuid() without closing those resources or clearing capabilities can allow a process to retain practical privileged access.
 This is a classic instance of capability leaking.
 * *Practical takeaway:* Always close or otherwise revoke privileged resources before dropping privileges; prefer minimized, audited privileged helpers and explicit capability control.
 * *Security-by-design* is the most effective defense: minimize privileged code, apply the principle of least privilege, and perform careful cleanup after privilege transitions.